WaltersMatthew/BookTalk/README.md

 * Query API and render results on page when searched
 * sign up and log in users with unique usernames
-* Add books and authors to favorites in profile
+* Add books to favorites in profile
-* Delete books and authors in profile
+* Delete books in profile
 * Leave reviews on books
 * Edit reviews

 ### Stretch goals

+* Add authors to favorites in profiles
+* Delete authors in profile
 * 0-5 ratings on favorited books in profile
 * View all profiles
 * Add profiles to friends